matt-peck/todo-this/README.md

 ### To Do

-What would a project for managings to do's be without it's own to do list?
+What would a project for managing to do's be without it's own to do list?

 - [ ] Back End: Firebase Auth & Cloud Functions
 - [ ] Live Notification Updates (thinking react-toastify)